 Chicory is thought to be a tonic, an anti-parasitic, and because of the high content of inulin, a prebiotic soluble carbohydrate, can help with weight loss, intestinal health, and selectively encourages probiotic microorganisms to develop.

-Chicory is considered as mellowing down the effects of coffee, and taking the edge off of caffeine.
-This is why they work great blended.
+Chicory is considered as mellowing down the effects of coffee and taking the edge off of caffeine.
+This is why they work greatly blended.

 Newer research shows that chicory lowers blood sugar, and decreases the LDL cholesterol, (the bad one), while maintaining the levels of HDL.

 Community Coffee Ground Chicory